sendgrid/wordpress/README.md

 * Fixed issue: Add error message when PHP-curl extension is not enabled.

 ## Upgrade notice

+**1.11.7**
+* Added a configuration parameter of API request timeout in seconds
+* Fixed an issue that made the HTML subscription emails break links

 **1.11.6**
 * Added a feature flag to disable whitespace normalization in BuddyPress plaintext emails